Ten safe, livable communities for retirees

 Posted on March 31, 2025

 Think fast: You need someone to drive you home from surgery and help you around the house for a couple days.
 Who do you call?
 If you couldn’t name a trusted helper, you might be a solo ager.
 Around 22% of older adults are considered solo agers — people who aren’t supported by a partner or adult children as they age.
-Without this built-in support system, solo agers may not...
+Without this built-in support system, solo agers may not know...
 READ MORE

 Baltimore Housing News April 2025